-Since last few years, the interest rates of Public Provident Fund or PPF (and many other small savings instruments) are notified on a quarterly basis.
+Since the last few years, the interest rates of the Public Provident Fund or PPF (and many other small savings instruments) are notified on a quarterly basis.
 You can check the PPF interest rate history; for the latest quarter, the PPF interest rate is fixed at 7.1%.

 How is PPF interest calculated?